lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 However, while my symptoms starting coming to light, I could not tell apart my parts---I was sometimes able to tell when I switched, but I wouldn't know which part I switched to or from.
 This was a particularly scary stage, as I started seeing the chaos but I simultaneously had no idea what exactly was going on---how was my system structured?
 I had no idea---I hadn't had time to collect enough data yet.

-#### Stage 3: Seeing my parts (August 2022--March 2023)
+#### Stage 3: Seeing my parts (August 2022--now)

 In the next stage, rather than simply seeing _symptoms_, I started seeing the _parts_ underlying those symptoms.
-I started being able to correlate my handwriting changes with changes in other attributes, like interests, mindset, and posture.
+This was a very gradual process, but over time I started being able to correlate my handwriting changes with changes in other attributes, like interests, mindset, internal bodily sensations, and posture.
 I looked back at what I remembered of my life and started being able to see what roles different parts played.
 I began to learn more about my system structure, and realized that I was polyfragmented.
 I started assigning labels to parts that would come up frequently, and started mapping out my amnesia between parts.
 I sought out reasons for why my parts split in the way that they did, and why my system was so chaotic.
 During this time, my system was very unstable, but I internally felt fine---I was used to the chaos.
 I had significant lapses in memory and was trying my hardest to advance in my PhD despite this, although I was having difficulties with memory and [fluctuating intelligence](/posts/fluctuatingintelligence/)[^5].
 I was still internally numb with a low dynamic range of emotions, just as I always was.